Polish People's Republic: 1970s and 1980s

-In 1970, Gomułka's government had decided to adopt massive increases in the prices of basic goods, including food.
-The resulting widespread violent protests in December that same year resulted in a number of deaths.
+In 1970, Gomułka's government decided to adopt massive increases in the prices of basic goods, including food.
+The resulting widespread violent protests in December the same year resulted in a number of deaths.
 They also forced another major change in the government, as Gomułka was replaced by Edward Gierek as the new First Secretary.
 Gierek's plan for recovery was centered on massive borrowing, mainly from the United States and West Germany, to re-equip and modernize Polish industry, and to import consumer goods to give the workers some incentive to work.
-While it boosted the Polish economy, and is still remembered as the "Golden Age" of socialist Poland, it left the country vulnerable to global economic fluctuations and western undermining, and the repercussions in the form of massive debt is still felt in Poland even today.
+While it boosted the Polish economy, and is still remembered as the "Golden Age" of socialist Poland, it left the country vulnerable to global economic fluctuations and Western undermining, and the repercussions in the form of massive debt are still felt in Poland even today.
 This Golden Age came to an end after the 1973 energy crisis.
-The failure of the Gierek government, both economically and politically, soon led to the creation of opposition in the form of trade unions, student groups, clandestine newspapers and publishers, imported books and newspapers, and even a "flying university."
+The failure of the Gierek government, both economically and politically, soon led to the creation of opposition in the form of trade unions, student groups, clandestine newspapers and publishers, imported books and newspapers, and even a "flying university".

 On 16 October 1978, the Archbishop of Kraków, Cardinal Karol Wojtyła, was elected Pope, taking the name John Paul II.
 The election of a Polish Pope had an electrifying effect on what had been, even under communist rule, one of the most devoutly Catholic nations in Europe.
 Gierek is alleged to have said to his cabinet, "O God, what are we going to do now?" or, as occasionally reported, "Jesus and Mary, this is the end".
 When John Paul II made his first papal tour of Poland in June 1979, half a million people heard him speak in Warsaw; he did not call for rebellion, but instead encouraged the creation of an "alternative Poland" of social institutions independent of the government, so that when the next economic crisis came, the nation would present a united front.

 A new wave of labour strikes undermined Gierek's government, and in September Gierek, who was in poor health, was finally removed from office and replaced as Party leader by Stanisław Kania.
 However, Kania was unable to find an answer for the fast-eroding support of communism in Poland.
 Labour turmoil led to the formation of the independent trade union Solidarity (Solidarność) in September 1980, originally led by Lech Wałęsa.
-In fact, Solidarity became a broad anti-communist social movement ranging from people associated with the Catholic Church, to members of the anti-Stalinist left.
+In fact, Solidarity became a broad anti-communist social movement ranging from people associated with the Catholic Church to members of the anti-Stalinist left.
 By the end of 1981, Solidarity had nine million members—a quarter of Poland's population and three times as many as the PUWP had.
 Kania resigned under Soviet pressure in October and was succeeded by Wojciech Jaruzelski, who had been Defence minister since 1968 and Premier since February.